4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Day trip to Mt.
 Lavina

 If you are going on a day trip to Mt.
-Lavina, make sure to stick around for the sunset!
+Lavina, stick around for the sunset!

 Find a decent seafood spot on the beach and watch the sun go down with a spicy fish curry!